Skip to content

 }

-The cause is that AWS has rejected your request to create the VPC, due to missing a cidrBlock or ipv4IpamPoolId.
+We can see that the cause of the failure is that AWS has rejected your request to create the VPC, due to missing a cidrBlock or ipv4IpamPoolId.

 Check the arguments